Get Help Today(877) 648-4288

 Find the life you deserve to liveGet Help

 Featured Treatment Center

-An Opioid pain reliever (OPR), Fentanyl is 50 to 100 times stronger than Morphine.
-Intended for severe pain relief, Fentanyl blocks the pain receptors of the brain and increases dopamine production (the happiness-inducing chemical).
-This makes the drug highly addictive, like other OPRs.
-Illegal drug dealers have been using this synthetic opioid as a means to increase potency and cut cost by surreptitiously mixing Fentanyl with other substances, especially Heroin.
-Tragically, the improper measuring of Fentanyl can easily lead to overdosing.
+An Opioid Painkiller, Fentanyl is 100 times stronger than Morphine.
+Intended for severe pain relief, the drug blocks the pain receptors of the brain and increases dopamine production (the happiness-inducing chemical).
+This makes the drug highly addictive, like other Opioids.
+Illegal drug dealers have been using this Opioid as a means to increase potency and cut cost by surreptitiously mixing Fentanyl with other substances, especially Heroin.
+Tragically, the improper measuring of Fentanyl can easily lead to overdose and death.

-Fentanyl goes by many different street names, including Apache, China Girl, China White, Dance Fever, Friend, Goodfella, Jackpot, Murder 8, TNT, and Tango and Cash.
-Fentanyl is also falsely presented as other common drugs when sold, like Heroin and Xanax.
+Fentanyl goes by many different street names, including Apache, China Girl, China White, Dance Fever, Friend, Goodfella, Jackpot, Murder 8, TNT, and Tango And Cash.
+The substance is also falsely presented as other common drugs when sold, like Heroin and Xanax.

 Help is out there

 Reach out to a treatment provider and learn how you can create the life you want.

 Due to its potency, anyone who uses Fentanyl is highly susceptible to developing an addiction, whether they were prescribed the drug or not.
 Its Heroin-like effects have made it a popular filler for dealers to cut with and help retain customers.
 This is exposing more users to the effects of Fentanyl without their knowledge and getting them addicted to a drug they don’t even know they’re taking.